We're all on a quest for the elixir of life.

 How They Work

-You always hear doctors (and cosmetics companies) talking about the importance of free-radical beaters.
+You hear doctors and cosmetics companies talking about the importance of free-radical beaters.

 In a nutshell, antioxidants shield our cells from the damage of free radicals.